klmcwhirter/explore_python/concurrent/README.md

 So I am going to call those a wash.

 The `Processes` execution model with python3.13t does enjoy similar performance as when using the `Threads` execution model. *I offer no explanation for this unexpected outcome.* However both of these are very similar to using the `Processes` model with python3.13.

+The `Single` model lags behind the production executable for the same unexplainable reason.

-However, the risks associated with execution integrity explains why they do not support the python3.13t executable in production.
-And my results do not show a compelling reason to do so.
+The risks associated with execution integrity explains why they do not support the python3.13t executable in production.
+And the results above do not show a compelling reason to do so.

-Just stick with the `Processes` model for now while the experimentation continues.
+**Recommendation:** Just stick with the `Processes` model for now while the experimentation continues.

 ## Appendix A - Results with `-n 33_551_000` and `-w 12`

-These results were purposely (albeit selfishly, because of time commitment) trimmed down to the perhaps interesting data points.
+These results were purposely (albeit selfishly, because of time commitment) trimmed down to perhaps the interesting data points.

 > As `max_n` grows in size, the experimental executable loses its performance similarity.